What You Need To Know About Applying For A Visa For Your Overseas Parents

 Property and Financial Settlements after Divorce

 When a relationship breaks down irretrievably it leads to separation for 12 months and then divorce.
 No matter who you are, if you want a divorce you have to separate for 12 months first, but in fact, you can still live in the same house.
-Whether this happens or not, it is wise to seek fair and equitable distribution of property and finances after the divorce, through a family law firm such as Accelerate Family Law.
+Whether this happens or not, it is wise to seek fair and equitable distribution of property and finances after the divorce, through a family law firm.

 Divorce is stressful – sometimes it is even traumatic.
 This often causes a woman to agree to almost anything so long as she never has to see or speak to her ex again.
 If you are feeling like this it is wise to seek professional counselling and support from trusted friends.
 It is not wise to agree to anything when it comes to division of assets.
 If your ex is bitter, he is sure to try and con you out of your fair share and you may not even know it – or care, until later on when you’ve had time to recover emotionally.